Updated July 2023

 Being the liaison between a company and its clients means taking full responsibility for the ups and downs of doing business.
 If your clients are unhappy, you will have to face the consequences.
 If your company over-promises and can't deliver, you'll have to deal with the fallout.
 You need to have a thick skin and be a good problem solver to feel comfortable in this role.

 Consider the business administration programs offered by Herzing College.
-Training is available through our campuses in Winnipeg, Toronto, Ottawa, and Montreal.
+Training is available at our campuses in Toronto and Ottawa as well as online.
 Click on the links below to explore a detailed list of courses or chat live with a friendly advisor.
 We're here to help!